aptech/docs/docs/CR-nextindex.rst

     :param o: orders of an N-dimensional array
     :type o: Nx1 vector

-    :returns: ni (*Mx1 vector of indices*), the index of the next element or subarray in the array corresponding to *o*.
+    :return ni: the index of the next element or subarray in the array corresponding to *o*.

+    :type ni: Mx1 vector of indices

 Remarks
 -------